misdwss/iFix-Dev/reference-adapter/README.md

 # Ifix Refernce Adatpter Service
 Ifix-Adapter is a system which works as mediator between ifix and its clients.
-This system will receive requests from client system and convert the data in the Ifix required format This  document contains the details about how to setup ifix-adapter service and describes the functionalities it provides
+This system will receive requests from client system and convert the data in the Ifix required format.
+This document contains the details about how to setup ifix-adapter service and describes the functionalities it provides.
 ### DB UML Diagram

 - NA